msmbuilder/msmbuilder-legacy/Docs/sphinx/developer.rst

 Finally, go to the web page of the your fork of the msmbuilder repo, and click 'Pull request' to send your changes to the maintainers for review. request.
-This will send an email to the committers.
+This will send an email to the maintainers.

 (If any of the above seems like magic to you, then look up the `Git documentation <http://git-scm.com/documentation>`_ on the web.)